-The statistics are yet to come out with an embossed sigil, but the unemployment rate in the US of A has de-escalated in comparison to last year, according to the Bureau of Labour Statistics.
-Not only does this exemplify that it will get better next year, but it also explains the automation and arrival of Artificial Intelligence & Machine Learning, something that the workforce considers to be its arch-nemesis, doesn’t really gulp their jobs.
+Not only does this exemplify that it will get better next year, but it also explains the automation and arrival of Artificial Intelligence & Machine Learning, something that the workforce considers to be its arch-nemesis, doesn’t gulp their jobs.

-The unemployment rate in the US of A has de-escalated in comparison to last year.
+The unemployment rate in the US of A has de-escalated compared to last year.

 1. Gen-Z’s arrival with screens and memes

 Sure, the fact that they are #AlwaysActive on social media and use up to 5 screens at once does put them in a bad light, but in reality, this is what makes Gen-Zers an invaluable asset.
-In fact, more than a third of Gen-Zers in the workforce believe that engagement is the key to retention and better performance.
-That same proportion hankers for feedback from their superior/boss so as to become a better version of themselves.
+More than a third of Gen-Zers in the workforce believe that engagement is the key to retention and better performance.
+That same proportion hankers for feedback from their superior/boss to become a better version of themselves.

-According to an SHRM study, Gen-Zers will hold up to 36% of share in the workforce by the end of 2021.
-Not only does this make it crystal that clear that an organization has to tweak its engagement and recognition strategies accordingly, but also offer their workforce more ownership than what they were doing already.
+Not only does this make it crystal clear that an organization has to tweak its engagement and recognition strategies accordingly, but it also offers its workforce more ownership than what they were doing already.
 This high-flying generation doesn’t simply get the job done, but it takes ownership of it as well.

-Now that 2021 rolls on, we can surely expect more youngies in casuals loitering around with smart wearables on their clothes, headphones in ears, and smartphones in hands.
+Now that 2022 rolls on, we can surely expect more youngies in casuals loitering around with smart wearables on their clothes, headphones in their ears, and smartphones in their hands.

 2. Remote work will take the win

-Gone are the days when a job was simply nine-to-five and it has revolutionized into getting things done more than anything else.
-In a survey conducted by Buffer in collaboration with various bigwigs, it was found that 90% of workers who have worked remotely before, wish to do the same for the rest of their lives.
+Gone are the days when a job was nine-to-five, and it has revolutionized into getting things done more than anything else.

 The corporate culture study by Kronos indicated that 71% of workers believe that a rigid work window hinders their personal lives.
 Not only does this prove the importance of flexibility, but it also shows that it’s not just a game of bench-warming the office desk that gets things done.